matplotlib/matplotlib/doc/devel/contribute.rst

 The preferred way to contribute to Matplotlib is to fork the `main repository <https://github.com/matplotlib/matplotlib/>`__ on GitHub, then submit a "pull request" (PR).
-You can do this by cloning a copy of the Maplotlib repository to your own computer, or alternatively using `GitHub Codespaces <https://docs.github.com/codespaces>`_, a cloud-based in-browser development environment that comes with the appropriate setup to contribute to Matplotlib.
+You can do this by cloning a copy of the Matplotlib repository to your own computer, or alternatively using `GitHub Codespaces <https://docs.github.com/codespaces>`_, a cloud-based in-browser development environment that comes with the appropriate setup to contribute to Matplotlib.